Skip to main content

 Create collection

-Once the schema and indexes are defined, you can create a collection that includes number fields.
+Once the schema and indexes are defined, create a collection that includes number fields.

 # Create Collection